Macaw vs Lovebird: Complete Comparison (2026)

 Health and Lifespan Comparison

 Macaw has a typical lifespan of 50-80+ years, while Lovebird lives approximately 10-15 years (up to 20 with excellent care).
 Health profiles differ significantly between these birds.
-Macaw is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Lovebird faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Macaw is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Lovebird faces its own health challenges including species-specific conditions.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health